nvidia-holoscan/holoscan-sdk/docs/cli/run.md

 ### `[--fragments|-f FRAGMENTS]`

-A Comma-separated names of the fragments to be executed by the **App Worker**.
+Comma-separated names of the fragments to be executed by the **App Worker**.
 If not specified, only one fragment (selected by the **App Driver**) will be executed. `all` can be used to run all the fragments.

 (#cli-run-worker)=